Dead or dead tired?

 The question, however, stands regardless of any imaginable skepticism: For how long can an organism remain viable in a state of dormancy?
 If we find a way to protect biological molecules from damage caused by oxygen or radiation, can “simple” organisms, such as bacteria, remain viable forever?

-While the answer to this question remains to be found (ironically, supported by research funded through grants that typically last about 5 years), let’s consider several documented examples of these longevity:
+While the answer to this question remains to be found (ironically, supported by research funded through grants that typically last about 5 years), let’s consider several documented examples of this longevity:

 (to be continued)